-How does an extended car warranty work?
+Is an extended car warranty worth it?

 What is an extended car warranty?

 An extended warranty is much like a vehicle's standard warranty in that it covers malfunctions of major systems like the powertrain, but for a longer period than the standard warranty.
 You can typically purchase an extended car warranty from your car manufacturer or a third party before your car reaches a certain age or mileage.
 Extended car warranties may also be referred to as vehicle service contracts.

 Extended car warranties typically cover malfunctions in a car's powertrain for a set period beyond the standard warranty.
 Powertrain extended warranties typically cover the car's:

 - Drivetrain components like the transmission, axles, and differential

 Some extended car warranties are just for the drivetrain — those would cover the drivetrain components but not the engine.
 Extended warranty coverage lasts until your car reaches a certain age or mileage.

 If you have an active extended warranty and one of the covered parts or systems breaks, the warranty provider bears most of the cost.
 But be sure to read your warranty's fine print.
 Some might have deductibles or require you to submit costs for reimbursement.
 And many warranties cover only named components while excluding others.

 What doesn't an extended car warranty cover?